swiftlang/swift/docs/WindowsBuild.md

 ## Clang-cl

-Follow the instructions for MSVC, but add the following lines to each CMake configuration command. `Clang-cl` 4.0.1 has been tested.
+Follow the instructions for MSVC, but add the following lines to each CMake configuration command. `clang-cl` 4.0.1 has been tested.
 You can remove the `SWIFT_BUILD_DYNAMIC_SDK_OVERLAY=FALSE` definition, as overlays are supported with `clang-cl`, as it supports modules.
 The `Z7` flag is required to produce PDB files that MSVC's `link.exe` can read and enables proper stack traces.